arncv/Little-Happy-Place-For-Us/README.md

  * sharpened our skills in HTML5, CSS3 & JavaScript.

-## What's next for Business Ship
+## What's next for Little Happy Place For Us
  * Introducing a chatbot to connect with other people
  * Nothing else, it is perfect as it is :)

-See the [open issues](https://github.com/arncv/My-Little-Happy-Place/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/arncv/Little-Happy-Place-For-Us/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>